toitlang/envelopes/variants/esp32-eth-clk-out17-spiram/README.md

 Since Bluetooth and SPIRAM support use some memory, the Toit interpreter doesn't fit into the SPIRAM anymore.
 As such, Toit programs may run slower on this variant.

+This firmware also increases the partition sizes to 0x1c0000 bytes.